Welcome to the Neighborhood: The Town of Grinnell Welcomes Renfrow Hall Students

 Though the building’s construction timeline was delayed, Kinnick was determined to extend a warm welcome.
 “In the meantime,” she remarked, “we want students building relationships with not only our office at the Chamber of Commerce but also with all our downtown businesses.
 We want them to know they are welcome here and that we are excited to have them.”

-Small businesses, including Pagliali’s Pizza, Jay’s Deli, Grin City Bakery, and merchants from the farmer’s market, all participated in welcoming the students to downtown Grinnell.
-Some businesses, like Pagliai’s Pizza, will start accepting student’s Dining Dollars, a college meal plan originally used solely on the college campus.
+Small businesses, including Paglial’s Pizza, Jay’s Deli, Grin City Bakery, and merchants from the farmer’s market, all participated in welcoming the students to downtown Grinnell.
+Some businesses, like Pagliai’s Pizza, will start accepting student’s Dining Dollars, a College meal plan originally used solely on the Grinnell College campus.

 “I’m most excited that [students] will be so close to our restaurant and […] that’ll be really neat to get them integrated into the town,” says Joey Pagliai, the current owner of the locally famous pizzeria.
 “And also, we’re going to start delivering over to Renfrow, so that’ll be really cool.”